 How to Establish Your Startup Marketing

 So you've set up your own business and have a website.
 You have a great product or service and have sold it to your first pilot customers, partners in your network, friends, and family.
-You get encouragement that your solution is something great and you are ready to conquer the world.
+You get encouragement that your solution is great and that you are ready to conquer the world.
 What's next, though?

-The world is full of advice for getting your website on the first page of Google in a just few days; how to buy success with followers and likes on social media; and how to maximize your traffic with advertisements on Google Adwords, LinkedIn, Facebook and Twitter.
-You just have to do it and the path to unprecedented wealth is paved.
+The world is full of advice for getting your website on the first page of Google in just a few days; how to buy success with followers and likes on social media; and how to maximize your traffic with advertisements on Google Adwords, LinkedIn, Facebook, and Twitter.
+You just have to do it, and the path to unprecedented wealth is paved.
 Yeah, right.

-A saying in startup world is, "If it were easy, everyone could do it."
-That has held rather true for our own startups and businesses--we weren't born or founded smart.
-Pretty much all of the trailing thoughts and experiences, we have messed up royally in our own first steps.
-But we learned quickly (and the hard way) that this can actually work with a couple of simple principles.
+A saying in the startup world is, "If it were easy, everyone could do it."
+That has held rather true for our startups and businesses--we weren't born or founded smart.
+Pretty much all of the trailing thoughts and experiences, we have messed up royally in our first steps.
+But we learned quickly (and the hard way) that this can work with a couple of simple principles.

 When pushing for quick results, build a foundation first.

 One of the ways to make that happen is through disciplined content generation.
-Content, often generated through blogs, lets search engines index your site and improve its ranking.
-When done right, it educates your visitors about typical issues your business solves for your customers, and inspires your prospects to reach out to you for potential solutions.
+Content often generated through blogs lets search engines index your site and improve its ranking.
+When done right, it educates your visitors about typical issues your business solves for your customers and inspires your prospects to reach out to you for potential solutions.
 Consultants and leaders called this "creating pull" decades ago, while the more modern terminology is "inbound marketing."

 Not only does good content generation answer questions your prospects might be searching for and, as such, attract them to your site, but it also provides a great opportunity to demonstrate competence in your areas of strength.